Design overview

 2.2.
 Layers

-Layers give you a way to organize elements on your canvas as a collective unit, which you can either show or hide while editing, or set up for viewers through interactions to show additional content.
-When editing a complex dashboard with overlapping elements, you can hide or lock layers that you aren't working on.
+For power users and up, Layers give you a way to organize items on your canvas as a collective unit, which you can either show or hide while editing, or set up for viewers through interactions to show additional content.
+When editing a complex dashboard with overlapping content, you can hide or lock layers that you aren't working on.

 Adding a second layer